EA explains why kneeling football star Colin Kaepernick's name was bleeped from Madden 19

 EA has explained why Colin Kaepernick's name was removed from Madden 19.
-It apologised and said the issue was based on staff members misunderstanding image rights.
+It apologized and said the issue was based on staff members misunderstanding image rights.

 The song, Big Bank by YG, includes the lyrics: